allanallanigue/kanolliwp/wp-content/plugins/ultimate-product-catalogue/readme.txt

 10. View of the premium catalog options under the "Options" tab

 == Changelog ==
+= 3.5.49 =
+- Fixed an error where "Hide Blank Custom Fields" wasn't applied to custom fields on the tabbed product page

 = 3.5.48 =
 - Added a color picker to color fields in the "Styling" tab